formthefog/formation/virtual_anycast_implementation_plan.md

 ### 4.3 Phase 3: Integration and Optimization

-This phase connects the DNS and BGP components with the existing Formation network and adds security and performance enhancements.
+This phase connects the DNS components with the existing Formation network and adds security and performance enhancements.

 #### 4.3.1 Formation Network Integration
-- Enhance bootstrap process with DNS discovery
+- [x] Enhance bootstrap process with DNS discovery
-- Update peer discovery with BGP information
+- [ ] Update peer discovery to leverage health-aware DNS
-- Implement configuration management
+- [ ] Implement configuration management for DNS settings

 #### 4.3.2 Security Implementation
 - Implement BGP and DNS security measures